dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 * If SaveChanges succeeds, then the audit message is updated to indicate success
 * If SaveChanges fails, then the audit message is updated to indicate the failure

-The first stage is handled before any changes are sent to the database using overrides of `ISaveChangesInterceptor.SavingChanges` <!-- Issue #2748 --> and `ISaveChangesInterceptor.SavingChangesAsync`<!-- Issue #2748 -->.
+The first stage is handled before any changes are sent to the database using overrides of <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavingChanges%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavingChangesAsync%2A?displayProperty=nameWithType>.

 <!--
     public async ValueTask<InterceptionResult<int>> SavingChangesAsync(